There are two powerful truths at work in business.

 You get the point.

 So feel free to take a page out of retail’s handbook and fold in some psychological pricing strategies into your gameplan.
+Psychological pricing even works on a prix fixe menu, so give it a try,

 The mind, after all, is a terrible thing to waste.